canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

   into other events that let people know where the `dropmove` and `dropon` events are happening in relationship to the __drop target__'s child elements.

-  Our goal is to translate:
+  Our goal is to:

-  - `dropmove` into `sortableplaceholderat` events that dispatch events with the `index` where a placeholder should be inserted and the `dragData` of what is being dragged.
+  - Translate `dropmove` into `sortableplaceholderat` events that dispatch events with the `index` where a placeholder should be inserted and the `dragData` of what is being dragged.

-  - `dropon` into `sortableinsertat` events that dispatch events with the `index` where the dragged item should be inserted and the `dragData` of what is being dragged.
+  - Translate `dropon` into `sortableinsertat` events that dispatch events with the `index` where the dragged item should be inserted and the `dragData` of what is being dragged.

-- [can-control can.Control] is useful for listening to events on an element in a memory safe way.
-Use [can-control.extend] to define a `can.Control` type as follows:
+- [can-control can.Control] is useful for listening to events on an element in a memory-safe way.
+Use [can-control.extend] to define a `can.Control` type, as follows:

   ```js
   var Sortable = can.Control.extend({